sarabirdy/ispy_python/README.md

 1. Make sure the database settings in config.py match your local database
 3. Create a folder within the repo named 'SVM_model_777'.
 This is where the image models reside
 2. If running for the first time, make sure that 'setup = True' is set in config.py.
 This will clean the database and build the initial models
+3. The setup function in main.py needs to run models.build with game 0 and then game 15 to first determine which tags get models and then build a more robust model
-3. If not the first time, you can change setup to False, but that won't clean out the old answers/start fresh
+4. If not the first time, you can change setup to False, but that won't clean out the old answers/start fresh

 Run:
 - Execute 'python main.py' from within the ispy_python directory

 Dependencies:
+- Python Setup Tools
 - MySQL server
 - mysql-python or pymysql
 - opencv